Mineral County, Montana Property Taxes

 Property Tax Rates Across Mineral County, Montana

-Local government entities set tax rates, which can vary widely within a state.
-This variability arises because each county annually estimates its budgetary needs for services and divides that by the total value of all taxable property within its jurisdiction.
-This calculation results in the property tax rate.
-While votes and laws play roles in setting tax rates and budgets, this is essentially the annual process.
+Local government entities set tax rates, which vary widely across Mineral County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.